 Sheila:

-If it's not immediately amazing, people think something's wrong and they quit.
+If it's not immediately amazing, people think something's wrong and they

 Victor: